scollinselliott/eratosthenes/README.md

 - `trim`: whether to remove contexts from the output that are before or after user-provided *t.p.q.* and *t.a.q.* (i.e., those which depend on `alpha_` and `omega_`).
+- `quiet`: whether to suppress messages/output on the progress of the function.

 For example, to sample from the sequences, finds, and constraints given above, the following inputs are entered into the `gibbs_ad()` function: